glaulab/LASC/README.md

 All code is written in Python.

 # Description
-The workflow of implement LASC includes:
+The workflow for implementing LASC includes:
   (a) body part tracking (Deeplabcut)
   (b) extraction of motion features
   (c) creation of a manually labeled dataset